murrayo/yaspe/README.md

 >- Windows (Perfmon)
 >- AIX (vmstat, iostat)

-## Latest version at docker hub
+## Recent version at docker hub

+For Apple M1: `docker pull murray1oldfield/yaspe:latest_M1`

+Note: I don't have desktop access to an Intel server, so this image can fall behind.
+I suggest **Create docker container image** below.

 For Intel: `docker pull murray1oldfield/yaspe:latest`

-For Apple M1: `docker pull murray1oldfield/yaspe:latest_M1`

-## Create docker container image
+## Create docker container image for latest version

 To create a docker image on your own system: